TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 10/Genesis 10.3.md

 ---

-And the sons of Gomer: Ashkenaz, and Riphath, and Togarmah.
+The sons of Gomer: Ashkenaz, Riphath, and Togarmah.